On arithmetic of the superspecial locus: Introduction

 \begin{thm}{\rm (}\cite[Theorem 2]{ibukiyama-katsura}{\rm )} \ \begin{itemize} \item[(1)] The number of members $(A,\lambda)$ in $\Lambda_g$ that have a model defined over $\Fp$ is equal to $\tr R(\pi_0)$. \item[(2)] We have $\tr R(\pi_0)=2T-H$, where $H$ is the class number of $G$ (for the level group $U$). \end{itemize} \end{thm}

 Remark that the case $g=1$ of Theorems~\ref{12} and~\ref{13} is due to Deuring, and the case $g>1$ is proved in \cite{ibukiyama-katsura}.

-As the main application of Theorem~\ref{11}, we give a somehow simpler proof of Theorem~\ref{12} and Theorem~\ref{13} (1).
-Theorem~\ref{11} allows us to prove directly a statement relating the field of moduli of members in $\Lambda_g$ (instead of the minimal field of definition) to the condition (\ref{eq:13}) and to the trace of the operator $R(\pi_0)$; see Proposition~\ref{62}.
-However, this does not effect much as for any polarized abelian variety $(A,\lambda)$ over $\Fpbar$, the field of moduli always agrees with the minimal field of definition for $(A,\lambda)$; see Proposition~\ref{63} and Corollary~\ref{64}.
+As the main application of Theorem~\ref{11}, we give somehow simpler proofs of Theorems~\ref{12} and~\ref{13} (1).
 We also include an exposition of the proof of Theorem~\ref{13} (2) but in the language of adeles.
-As a byproduct, we obtain the following result (Theorem~\ref{67}); this is implicit in the proof of \cite[Theorem 2]{ibukiyama-katsura}.
-According to Theorem~\ref{11}, the action of the Galois group $\calG$ on $\Lambda_g$ factors through the quotient group $\Gal(\F_{p^2}/\Fp)$.
-Let $\Lambda_g^0$ denote the set of closed points of $\Lambda_g$, viewed as a finite scheme over $\Fp$.
+As a byproduct, we obtain the following result, which is implicit in the proof of \cite[Theorem 2]{ibukiyama-katsura}.
+By Theorem~\ref{11}, the action of the Galois group $\calG$ on $\Lambda_g$ factors through the quotient group $\Gal(\F_{p^2}/\Fp)$.
+Let ${\bf \Lambda}_g^0$ be the set of closed points of the finite $\F_p$-scheme ${\bf \Lambda}_g$; this is the set of Galois orbits of $\Lambda_g$, and can be also identified with the set of connected components of ${\bf \Lambda}_g$.